Netherlands in the Eurovision Song Contest 2011: Background

-The Dutch national broadcaster, Televisie Radio Omroep Stichting (TROS), broadcasts the event within the Netherlands and organises the selection process for the nation's entry.
-The Netherlands has used various methods to select the Dutch entry in the past, such as the Nationaal Songfestival, a live televised national final to choose the performer, song or both to compete at Eurovision.
+As part of its duties as participating broadcaster, TROS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The Dutch broadcaster has used various methods to select its entry in the past, such as the Nationaal Songfestival, a live televised national final to choose the performer, song or both to compete at Eurovision.
 However, internal selections have also been held on occasion.
-In 2010, TROS has internally selected the Dutch song, while Nationaal Songfestival was organised in order to select the artist for the contest.
-For 2011, the broadcaster opted to select the Dutch artist through an internal selection, while Nationaal Songfestival was continued to select the song.
+In 2010, TROS has internally selected the song, while Nationaal Songfestival was organised in order to select the artist for the contest.
+For 2011, the broadcaster opted to select the artist through an internal selection, while Nationaal Songfestival was continued to select the song.